 A day later, everything returned to normality, and for the people that held the religious and political power of the time, the rule was a hangover that healed the sins of the soul with a deserved physical pain and a postmortem but welcome amnesiac state.

 Although a little more “civilized” in the present, carnivals on both sides of the Atlantic are still celebrated between January and February each year.
-In Venice, for example, the 2014 carnival began on 22 February, and in Rio de Janeiro it starts on February 28.
-On the other hand, a little further away from the Catholic influence brought by the French to the Louisiana territory, in New Orleans the celebration begins on January 6 –the day of the epiphany – reaching its apogee in Mardi Gras, the eve of Ash Wednesday, which signals he end of all carnivals.
-This year Ash Wednesday falls on March 4.
+In Venice, for example, the 2020 carnival begins on February 8, and in Rio de Janeiro it starts on February 21.
+On the other hand, a little further away from the Catholic influence brought by the French to the Louisiana territory, in New Orleans the celebration begins on February 25.

 There are other pre-Christian traditions that— in one way or another— have been absorbed within this ancient tradition.
 The Germans, for example, celebrate their carnival in November in accordance to the old lunar calendar, which set the date of the harvest and, therefore, the abundance before the arrival of winter.